 The client kitting area

 Nexus Network took over the existing SAB warehouse as part of the transition.
 But when they opened the door to it on August 1 they were opening the door to a brand-new operation.
 “When we arrived that morning, there was a queue of people hoping to be hired, a stock-take to be done and goods to get out of the door later that week” recalls Charlie Armor from Realtime Despatch.”
-“It was simply a matter of getting on with the tasks in hand.
-The first thing we did was to put the kettle on; the second thing we did was to roll our sleeves up and everything followed from there.”
+“It was a great week, we put the kettle on, rolled up our sleeves and got stuck in, everything followed from there.”